Move to: Previous Day

 Ordinary Time: August 3rd

-Tuesday of the Eighteenth Week of Ordinary Time; Martyrs of the Spanish Civil War (Spain)
+Tuesday of the Eighteenth Week in Ordinary Time; Martyrs of the Spanish Civil War (Spain)

 » Enjoy our Liturgical Seasons series of e-books!